-The Theology of Conscience and the Problem of the Scrupulous Soul
+The Theology of Conscience and the Problem of the Scrupulous Soul requires correction, not condemnation.

 The Church teaches that the moral conscience is "man's most secret core and his sanctuary" (Gaudium et Spes, 16), where he is alone with God.
 But this conscience, to be healthy, must be properly formed-in truth, in the Word of God, in the Magisterium, and with a balanced view of sin and grace.